practicalli/clojure-web-services/projects/leiningen/todo-app/postgres/postgres-performance-analytics.md

 ## Check: Connection Count

 Each Postgres connection requires memory.
 And database plans have a limit on the number of connections they can accept.
-If you are using too many connections you may want to consider using a connection pooler such as PgBouncer or migrating to a larger plan with more RAM.
+If you are using too many connections you may want to consider using a connection pool such as PgBouncer or migrating to a larger plan with more RAM.

-Checks: Long Running Queries, Idle in Transaction
+## Long Running Queries, Idle in Transaction

 Long-running queries and transactions can cause problems with bloat that prevents auto vacuuming and causes followers to lag behind.
 They also create locks on your data which can prevent other transactions from running.
 You may want to consider killing the long running query with pg:kill.